FISHARMNIC/HAMprimeC2/README.md

     - convert floats and integers to strings
  - Multiple strings can now be added together using "+"
     - Any numbers will be automatically converted to strings like: ("bob " + 123) becomes "bob 123"
+    - Any formats will automatically has their method "toString" called

 # Documentation
 The documentation can be viewed [here](https://fisharmnic.github.io/docs)